Please find below the full list of items that we always look at when reviewing a User Interface:

-- Both the disclaimer and the corresponding claim must be denoted by an asterisk (*) or similar symbol tying them together.
+- Both the disclaimer and the corresponding claim must be noted by an asterisk (*) or similar symbol tying them together.
 Fine print or inconspicuous disclaimers are not permitted, particularly in cases where headline claims would be materially misleading without such disclaimers to clarify.

-Marketing requirements apply to all collateral provided to consumers with respect to WaveCrest Programs, services, products, or features offered in connection with a Program.
+Marketing requirements apply to all marketing materials provided to consumers with respect to WaveCrest Programs, services, products, or features offered in connection with a Program.
 Marketing materials may be subject to numerous regulations; and previous enforcement action findings related to all aspects of marketing are critical considerations.
-General requirements are provided below; however, Partners should consult their own legal counsel and compliance staff for more information on regulatory requirements.
+General requirements are provided below; however, Business Partners should consult their own legal counsel and compliance staff for more information on regulatory requirements.

 1 Unfair, Deceptive, or Abusive Acts or Practices